ElliotKillick/windows-vs-linux-loader-architecture/README.md

 **Status:** Fully reverse engineered! ✔️

 `LdrpDrainWorkQueue` is the high-level mapping and snapping function.
 It's frequently called all throughout the loader, so I made reversing it my priority.
-See the [LdrpDrainWorkQueue and LdrpProcessWork](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldrpdrainworkqueue-and-ldrpprocesswork) section for more info, and the [`LDR_DDAG_NODE.State` Analysis](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldr_ddag_nodestate-analysis) section for context on how this function fits in with the rest of the loader.
+See the [LdrpDrainWorkQueue and LdrpProcessWork](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldrpdrainworkqueue-and-ldrpprocesswork) and [`LdrpLoadCompleteEvent` and `LdrpWorkCompleteEvent`](#ldrploadcompleteevent-and-ldrpworkcompleteevent) sections for more info.
+For context on how the `LdrpDrainWorkQueue` function fits in with the rest of the loader, see the [`LDR_DDAG_NODE.State` Analysis](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldr_ddag_nodestate-analysis) section.

 ```C